 Offers sanctuary, solidarity, support, community organizing assistance, advocacy, and legal services to those escaping war, terror, political persecution, intolerance, exploitation, and other expressions of violence.

-International Institute of the Bay Area
+Immigration Institute of the Bay Area

 405 14th Street, Suite 500, Oakland, CA 94612